-These financial statements are presented in US Dollars which is the Group's primary functional currency and its presentational currency.
+These financial statements are presented in US Dollars which is the Group's presentational currency.
 Financial information presented in US Dollars has been rounded to the nearest thousand, unless otherwise indicated.
 All continued operations of the Group have US Dollars as their functional currency.